-Madelaine Petsch Reveals the Self-Care Rituals Hidden in Her Busy Schedule
+The Self-Care Rituals Madelaine Petsch Can’t Live Without

 If I can avoid putting makeup on, I usually do, because I wear it for work.
 But If I am going out or something, I like to give myself enough time to enjoy getting ready.
 And I like to do it sitting on my bed with all my makeup in front of me while watching TV, and a little mirror so it feels very peaceful.
 Maybe a cup of coffee.
 I like to make everything a little bit of a ritual because I don’t have a lot of time to myself, as we know.
 So everything has to be kind of precious.

-I always have some kind of lip balm in my purse and Fenty Beauty foundation which I’m obsessed with.
+I always have some kind of lip balm in my purse, and Fenty Beauty foundation, which I’m obsessed with.
 I’m also loving the tarte gifted Amazonian clay smart mascara.
-I bought a sample of that that I love.
 I’m not a germaphobe, but I always have Wet Ones to be as clean as possible.
 And I try to keep some kind of eyebrow thing in my bag, maybe like the auburn Brow Wiz from Anastasia Beverly Hills.

 MORE: How ‘Riverdale’ Helped Madelaine Petsch Overcome Her Bullies